coreos/rpm-ostree/docs/treefile.md

 It supports the following parameters:

  * `ref`: string, mandatory: Holds a string which will be the name of the branch for the content.
+This field supports variable substitution.

+   Example: `ref: "cool-os/${releasever}"`

  * `gpg-key` (or `gpg_key`): string, optional: Key ID for GPG signing; the secret key must be in the home directory of the building user.
 Defaults to